 The process emphasizes accuracy and accountability since more than one department is involved.
 If certain inaccuracies are commonplace, any flagged documents can be checked to see which department is most responsible for them.
 If erratic entries are coming from a procurement agent, for example, you can investigate the cause.
 It might be that a faulty computer system or a huge workload is preventing your employee from doing good work.
 In other words, three-way matching can help troubleshoot a bottleneck in the workflow.

 It Prevents Loss Due to Fraud and Carelessness

-Three-way matching ensures that every section of all three documents is examined.
-For instance, if it turns out that a unit price on the purchase order is different than on the invoice and shipping order, you can rectify this.
-Other discrepancies could relate to whether or not the amount of goods delivered to shipping and receiving is the same as what was on the documents.
-You’ll also be able to see if purchase orders have manager approval; if not, it could be that an employee has ordered an item for personal use on the company dime.
+Three-way matching ensures that every section of all three documents is examined to ensure all the required information is correct.
+For instance, if it turns out that a unit price on the purchase order is different than on the supplier invoice and shipping order, you can rectify this.
+Other discrepancies could relate to whether or not the amount of goods delivered to shipping and receiving is the same as what was on the documents, and whether they are the correct quantity.
+In addition, it also prevents fraudulent invoices and non-authorized purchases – you will also be able to see if purchase orders have manager approval; if not, it could be that an employee has ordered an item for personal use on the company dime.
 Finding these inconsistencies will help you ensure accountability and accuracy in all purchases.